great-start/halolab_test_task/README.md

 ```
 # You may use Swagger (endpoint - '/docs') or postman (postman_collection.json).

-# All success response includes json with a film data object and field 'source',
+# All success response body includes json with a film data object and field 'source',
 # that shows, where the data came from - cloud, node cache or redis store.

-# Film titles for testing you can find in test_data.txt file
+# You can find the list of movie titles for testing in test_data.txt
 ```